haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 Figure 1: Single region deployment

-Note that at the time of this writing, Azure doesn°Øt allow the explicit mapping of a group of VMs to a specific fault domain; consequently, even with the deployment model shown in Figure 1, it is statistically probable that all the virtual machines may be mapped to two fault domains instead of four.
+Note that at the time of this writing, Azure doesn‚Äôt allow the explicit mapping of a group of VMs to a specific fault domain; consequently, even with the deployment model shown in Figure 1, it is statistically probable that all the virtual machines may be mapped to two fault domains instead of four.

 **Load Balancing Thrift Traffic:** Thrift client libraries inside the web server connect to the cluster through an internal load balancer.
-This requires the process of adding the internal load balancer to the °∞data°± subnet (refer Figure 1) in the context of the cloud service hosting the Cassandra cluster.
+This requires the process of adding the internal load balancer to the ‚Äúdata‚Äù subnet (refer Figure 1) in the context of the cloud service hosting the Cassandra cluster.
 Once the internal load balancer is defined, each node requires the load balanced endpoint to be added with the annotations of a load balanced set with previously defined load balancer name.
 See [Azure Internal Load Balancing ](http://msdn.microsoft.com/zh-cn/library/azure/dn690121.aspx)for more details.

 **Cluster Seeds:** It is important to select the most highly available nodes for seeds as the new nodes will communicate with seed nodes to discover the topology of the cluster.
 One node from each availability set is designated as seed nodes to avoid single point of failure.

-**Replication Factor and Consistency Level:** Cassandra°Øs build-in high-availability and data durability is characterized by the Replication Factor (RF - number of copies of each row stored on the cluster) and Consistency Level (number of replicas to be read/written before returning the result to the caller).
+**Replication Factor and Consistency Level:** Cassandra‚Äôs build-in high-availability and data durability is characterized by the Replication Factor (RF - number of copies of each row stored on the cluster) and Consistency Level (number of replicas to be read/written before returning the result to the caller).
 Replication factor is specified during the KEYSPACE (similar to a relational database) creation whereas the consistency level is specified while issuing the CRUD query.
 Replication Factor is specified during the KEYSPACE creation while the Consistency Level is specified while issuing the query.
 See Cassandra documentation at [Configuring for Consistency](http://www.datastax.com/documentation/cassandra/2.0/cassandra/dml/dml_config_consistency_c.html) for consistency details and the formula for quorum computation.

-Cassandra supports two types of data integrity models ®C Consistency and Eventual Consistency; the Replication Factor and Consistency Level will together determine if the data will be consistent as soon as a write operation is complete or it will be eventually consistent.
+Cassandra supports two types of data integrity models ‚Äì Consistency and Eventual Consistency; the Replication Factor and Consistency Level will together determine if the data will be consistent as soon as a write operation is complete or it will be eventually consistent.
 For example, specifying QUORUM as the Consistency Level will always ensures data Consistency while any consistency level, below the number of replicas to be written as needed to attain QUORUM (e.g. ONE) results in data being eventually consistent.

 The 8-node cluster shown above, with a replication factor of 3 and QUORUM (2 nodes are read or written for consistency) read/write consistency level, can survive the theoretical loss of at the most 1 node per replication group before the application start noticing the failure.
 This assumes that all the key spaces have well balanced read/write requests.
 The following are the parameters we will use for the deployed cluster: